Huegoxaga/notes/python/standard-library.md

   - use `csv.reader(csv_file, delimiter='\t')` to set delimiter as `\t`.
   - `next(csv_reader)` will return one line at a time and skip to the next line.
   - use `csv.DictReader(csv_file)` to read csv files into an ordered dictionary.
 Keys for data in each row are the headers.
 Use `line['header']` to access data.
+    - `dict_reader.fieldnames` return a list of header names
+    - DictReader can also take `csv_reader` as input

   ```py
   with open('filename.csv') as file: